How to write a novel is a legitimate question. It can be a scary and overwhelming concept.

 Novels go unfinished all the time, and novel writers everywhere get frustrated and discouraged.

-If you are able to break it down into some simple, practical, and actionable steps, however, it can become less so.
+If you are able to break it down into some simple, practical, and actionable steps, however, writing fiction can become less daunting.

 Everyone is different, and some things will work for some that won’t work for others, but there are some guidelines that can help anyone get started.